 - Corporate bodies and institutions like Banks, Mutual Funds, Pension Funds, Insurance companies etc.

 - Governments and foreign bodies

-Last but not the least we have tried to paint a picture of the Indian market in a much simpler way.
-However there are many details which we have skipped like how do institutions govern the markets and so on.
+Last but not least we have tried to paint a picture of the Indian market in a much simpler way.
+However, we have skipped many details like how institutions govern the markets and so on.
 Basically what we are looking at is a skeleton, the bones, flesh, muscle and teeth will be added soon.